 Museum @ Te Ahu may not be the biggest museum in the world but we will be up there with the majors when it comes to making our collection available to other heritage organisations, researchers throughout New Zealand and the world, as well as to anyone interested in the history of our unique region.
 Much of our collection is recognised as being of national, even international, importance.
 Our webmaster will ensure complete compatibility between the system and our own website; there will be links to each within the other, making access a seamless process.

 We have a large collection of material which may be of use in your research.
-These are some of our most popular sources:
+Some of our most popular resources are shown below.

 Contains thousands of references to early settlers and Peoples of the Far North.

 With thousands of references to a variety of subjects and districts.